OctopusDeploy/docs/docs/octopus-rest-api/examples/register-listening-tentacle.md

 - Hostname (DNS entry will also work) of the machine to register
 - Communications style (API method only): `TentaclePassive` for listening
 - Port number the Tentacle is listening on
-- An array of Environments for the Tentacle
+- An array of environments for the Tentacle
 - An array of Roles for the Tentacle

 ## Scripts